priyanshu-baran/priyanshu-baran/README.md

 # 💫About Me :

-I'm Android Developer from India
+I'm a Frontend Developer from India

-UnderGrad Student in the field of Information Technology from VIT.
-Vellore Want to Collaborate on Open Source Projects, specifically based on Android and Flutter.
+- 👯 I’m looking to collaborate on Open Source Projects, specifically based on Java and React Js

-I mostly use Java, Kotlin and Dart daily.
+I mostly use Java, HTML, JavaScript and CSS on daily basis.
-Talk to me about Techs, GeoPolitics and Games.
+Talk to me about Techs, GeoPolitics and Games.<br/>

+- 📫 How to reach me: elitecoder.coregamer1803@gmail.com
+- 🔭 I’m currently working on Voice Assistant using Java
+- 🌱 I’m currently learning React Js
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I used to play mobile games so often that sometimes it even lasts for half a day 😁😅.

 ## 🌐Socials